allegro/php-protobuf/README.md

 PHP Protobuf does not support repeated packed fields.

-IDE Helper and Auto-complete support
+IDE Helper and Auto-Complete Support
 ------------------------------------

 To integrate this extension with your IDE (PhpStorm, Eclipse etc.) and get auto-complete support, simply include `stubs\ProtobufMessage.php` anywhere under your project root.